BPS Invariants for 3-Manifolds at Rational Level $K$: Asymptotic expansion of knot invariants at roots of unity

 \subsection{Asymptotic expansion of $q$-Pochhammer symbol at the root of unity}

 We note that many knot or link invariants can be expressed in terms of $q$-Pochhammer symbols and monomials.
-Examples include trefoil knot $\mathbf{3}_1$, figure-eight knot $\mathbf{4}_1$, $\mathbf{5}_{1,2}$, $\mathbf{6}_{1}$, some other twist knots, the Hopf links \cite{FGS1,FGS2,FGSS, Nawata:2012pg,GNSSS}.
-Therefore, we study the behavior of $q$-Pochhammer symbol in the limit of $q$ to the root of unity.
+Examples include trefoil knot $\mathbf{3}_1$, figure-eight knot $\mathbf{4}_1$, $\mathbf{5}_{1,2}$, $\mathbf{6}_{1}$, some other twist knots, and the Hopf links \cite{FGS1,FGS2,FGSS, Nawata:2012pg,GNSSS}.
+Therefore, we study the behavior of the $q$-Pochhammer symbol in the limit that $q$ goes to roots of unity.